Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

 Green software is a growing field that demands CEO attention.
 According to the SOGS survey, 26% of respondents say that sustainability or green software, specifically, is part of their official role.
-[Link to Insight 9].
+[Developers strive for eco-friendly software but lack resources](/insights/developers-for-eco-friendly-software-lack-resources/).
 While there is a clear business case for green software, such initiatives can only succeed with ample C-suite support.
 63% of CEOs do not yet rate sustainability as a high priority, despite its urgency for business and the climate.
-[Link to Insight 10].
+[63% of CEOs do not rate sustainability as a top priority](/insights/63-percent-of-ceo-do-not-rate-sustainability-as-a-top-priority/).
 If CEOs step up and take action now, they will be ahead of the curve in appealing to investors and consumers alike, reducing costs, retaining employees, and fostering climate-focused innovation.